CPHS/OPHS Glossary of Terms

 In general, an institution is considered engaged in a particular

-non-exempt human subjects research project when its employees or
+non-exempt human subjects research project when its employees or agents

-about the subjects of the research through intervention or interaction
+of the research through intervention or interaction with them; (2) identifiable

-of the research; or (3) the informed consent of human subjects for
+private information about the subjects of the research; or (3) the informed

-the research.
-For more information, see the Office for Human Research
+the Office for Human Research Protections (OHRP)

 Environment, Health and Safety: